AnoushSaroyan/drawy/README.md

 * Download the finished project

 ### Day 6 - 7 (bonus)
-* Save the current board to ther local storage
+* Save the current board to the local storage
 * Use websockets to send the finished drawing over to other users